Dollar Sign

 70 1/2 the Magic Age For Mandatory Withdrawals

-One of the most misunderstood parts of 401k plans is the provision for mandatory withdrawals Remember that 401k accounts are tax-deferred not tax-free.
+One of the most misunderstood parts of 401k plans is the provision for mandatory withdrawals.
+Remember that 401k accounts are tax-deferred not tax-free.
 That means you have to pay taxes on the money someday.
 But the IRS isn't just going to sit around and wait for you to die.
 After all, the purpose of the account is to fund your retirement (so you don't notice how little money you are getting from Social Security) not to give you a place to stash untaxed money forever.
 So, starting in the year after the year in which you turn 70 1/2 you have to start taking a minimum amount of money out each year.
 This minimum amount is called the Required Minimum Distribution (money taken from a 401k account is called a "distribution".)

 What makes it so confusing is understanding how much you have to take out each year as an RMD.
 RMDs are calculated by using a table.
 This table is a basic version of the tables insurance companies use to project life expectancy.
 A person's RMD is a percentage of the total 401(k) account value, based on how long they are expected to live.
 The longer the life expectancy, the smaller the required minimum withdrawal So, assuming your 401k account value never changed you would have to take a bigger RMD each year.
 But, in real life, your 401k account value will change so you could have to take a smaller RMD next year than you took this year if your account value goes down.
 (The required minimum withdrawal would still be a bigger percentage, but if the account value was low enough to offset this percentage increase, the RMD would still be lower.)